pivotal/blog/content/post/git-switch-restore-improved-user-experience.md

 ## An alternative (or two)

-This only scratches surface of the operations that `git checkout` can perform.
-But generally, we see that `git checkout` deals with 2 aspects of the Git repository:
+This is not the entirety of what `git checkout` can do and possible variations through its long/short options.
+Indeed, this might have been a result of Git's growth from its open-source contributors.[^git-growth] But generally, we see that `git checkout` deals with 2 aspects of the Git repository:

   1. Changing `HEAD` to point to a branch or a commit, and
   2. Setting the contents of files.